kazumaxneo/Vibrio_code/README.md

-A collection of scripts and protocols for genome analysis of Vibrio 138-2 strain.
+A collection of scripts and protocols for genome analysis of V. sp.
+138-2 and related Vibrio species.